nuprl/website/blog/_src/posts/2017-09-27-final-algebra-semantics-is-observational-equivalence.md

 However, there is another encoding that will give us that `union` is commutative and `remove n` is idempotent and actually every equation we could possibly want!
-It's called the "final encoding" or "final algebra" and it looks like this in Haskell:
+It's called the "final encoding" or "final algebra".
+In Haskell, this looks like:

 ```Haskell
 data MultiSet' = MultiSet' { _count :: Integer -> Integer }